Sociology (SOCI)

 SOCI 1100.
 Introduction to Sociology.
 (3 Credits)

-An introduction to sociology with a focus on its nature as a scientific discipline.
-The analysis of society through the use of sociological theories, concepts, and methods.
-This course is required prior to all other sociology courses and seeks to stimulate students to continue to deepen their understanding of societies.
+This introduction to sociology will focus on its nature as a scientific discipline.
+The course teaches students to analyze society by means of key concepts such as social structure, culture, social interaction, social stratification, social inequality, and deviance and social control.
+It also introduces key sociological theories and research methods.
+This course is intended to be taken prior to any other sociology course and seeks to stimulate students to continue to deepen their understanding of societies.

 Attributes: FRSS, SSCI.